Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 --header 'authorization: Bearer $NEON_API_KEY'

-• Users on paid plans can temporarily set a compute's Suspend compute after a period of inactivity to a low value to initiate a suspension (the default setting is 5 minutes).
-See Autosuspend configuration for instructions.
+• Users on paid plans can temporarily set a compute's scale to zero setting to a low value to initiate a suspension (the default setting is 5 minutes).
+See Scale to zero configuration for instructions.
 After doing so, check the Operations page in the Neon Console.
 Look for suspend_compute action.
 Any activity on the compute will restart it, such as running a query.
 Watch for a start_compute action on the Operations page.

 Delete a compute